-A new subsidiary, Touchpoint Housing (SKI) Limited, a UK company, was acquired on 26 May 2016.
+Touchpoint Housing (SKI) Limited, a UK company, was acquired on 26 May 2016.
 The investment objective of this subsidiary is to acquire land and build developments for leasing in Kelham Island, Sheffield.
-The cost of the acquisition and development as at the year end amounted to £23,330,505 (2020: £23,407,972).
+In September 2022, the SKI properties were sold for a total consideration of £28,485,655 resulting in a realised gain on disposal of £2,706,585.